 Classes in the senior high school levels are expected to end in two weeks so it’s never really a big deal anymore.
 However, college students still have a whole grading period ahead.
 Then again, all teacher deliverables will be submitted through our usual email communication channel.

 While many were excited (including me), others were still hesitant to sign up for it.
 One big reason is the technical capacity and skills that working from home demands.
 Speaking of technical capacity, I had a new unit purchased for the purpose.
 I should be thankful I had a generous sponsor for that.
-You may check work-from-home jobs here.

 PROS of Working from Home